-I. Fluids and Filters: What is 100 000 mile car maintenance checklist?
+I. Fluids and Filters: So, what’s included in your 100,000 mile car maintenance checklist?

 II.
 Belts and Hoses: What is 100 000 mile car maintenance checklist?